maxgronlund/samso/README.md

 Administrators
 Super administrator

-An user can be granded one or many roles
+An user can be granted one or many roles

 For developers
 The core is super simple and easy to understand.